-76. Other farm infrastructure and assets such as electric fencing, low-cost greenhouses, and planting material will also be supported on a demand basis in consultation with the district agriculture extension officer.
+26. Other farm infrastructure and assets such as electric fencing, low-cost greenhouses, and planting material will also be supported on a demand basis in consultation with the district agriculture extension officer.
 Low-cost greenhouse demonstration will be organized in order to promote high value and off-season vegetables, which will fetch both cash income and household nutrition needs.

-26. Technical support and training will include: (a) support for quality seed production and distribution; (b) improved climate-smart farming practices such as soil fertility management, integrated pest management, nursery management, improved cultural operations; (c) promotion of improved cropping pattern based on availability of water; (d) aligning production with market demand; (e) basic maintenance and operation of farm equipment; and (f) business planning and nutrition awareness.
+27. Technical support and training will include: (a) support for quality seed production and distribution; (b) improved climate-smart farming practices such as soil fertility management, integrated pest management, nursery management, improved cultural operations; (c) promotion of improved cropping pattern based on availability of water; (d) aligning production with market demand; (e) basic maintenance and operation of farm equipment; and (f) business planning and nutrition awareness.
 The project will also build the technical capacity of agriculture extension agents and district officials on required skills.

-Component 3: Enhancing Access to Markets - (US\$ 1 million)
+Component 3: Enhancing Access to Markets - (US\$1 million)

-27. The component aims to promote value chains for select high value nutrient-rich crops and enhanced linkages to domestic and export markets.
-The primary focus will be to: (a) reduce POST-harvest losses, (b) strengthen nutrition sensitive value chains of selected crops; and (c) enhance producers' knowledge, bargaining power, and access to agri-markets.
+28. The component aims to promote value chains for select high value nutrient-rich crops and enhanced linkages to domestic and export markets.
+The primary focus will be to: (a) reduce postharvest losses, (b) strengthen nutrition sensitive value chains of selected crops; and (c) enhance producers' knowledge, bargaining power, and access to agri-markets.
 It will include strengthening local producer-consumer linkages, and establishing productive relationships with public and private market players, school meal programs, and exporters.
-The overall commodity selection strategy follows MoAF's 'One Gewog Three Product (OTGP)' approach that focuses on the top three commodities as per the current production scale.
+The overall commodity selection strategy will follow the OGTP approach of the MoAF that focuses on the top three commodities as per the current production scale.
 Component 3 include two sub-components, described below.